Skip to main content

 When you create a share, a URL for this share is generated:

-• If the share is Discoverable, members of your Organization will easily be able to find this share without the share URL.
+• If the share is Discoverable, members of your Organization can find this share without the share URL.
 Alternatively, they can use the URL directly.

 • If the share is Hidden (e.g. not Discoverable), other users will not be able to find the share URL.
 You will need to send this URL directly to the users with whom you want to share this data.